GSA/idmanagement.gov/_implement/distribute-fcpca.md

 1. Run the following command:
     certutil -dspublish -f [PATH\]fcpcag2.crt RootCA

-1. To verify that FCPCA was distributed, run the following commands: gpupdate /force certutil -viewstore -enterprise
+1. To verify that the FCPCA root certificate was distributed, run the following commands: gpupdate /force certutil -viewstore -enterprise

-1. Confirm that the output details include FCPCA.
+1. Confirm that the output details include the FCPCA root certificate.
-1. Verify the certificate details against the [expected values](#step-1---obtain-and-verify-fcpca) (for example, serial number, hash, etc.).
+1. Verify the certificate details against the [expected values](#step-1---obtain-and-verify-the-fcpca-root-certificate) (for example, serial number, hash, etc.).

-**Note:** The following .gif shows you how to distribute the FCPCA using Microsoft Certutil.
+**Note:** The following .gif shows you how to distribute the FCPCA root certificate using Microsoft Certutil.
 [![A gif that shows the distribution and verification steps performed using Microsoft Certutil]({{site.baseurl}}/assets/fpki/certutil.gif){:style="width:85%;"}]({{site.baseurl}}/assets/fpki/certutil.gif){:target="_blank"}{:rel="noopener noreferrer"}

 ### Use Microsoft Group Policy Object (GPO)